qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Merge attributes of selected features
 -------------------------------------

-The |mergeFeatAttributes| :sup:`Merge Attributes of Selected Features` tool allows you to apply same attributes to features without merging their boundaries.
+The |mergeFeatureAttributes| :sup:`Merge Attributes of Selected Features` tool allows you to apply same attributes to features without merging their boundaries.
 The dialog is the same as the ``Merge Selected Features`` tool's except that unlike that tool, selected objects are kept with their geometry while some of their